GIS4DEV/GIS4DEV.github.io/academics/index.md

 - Create a main course page repository following the convention [organization name].github.io E.g. my GIS4DEV organization has a repository named GIS4DEV.github.io , which can be accessed in web form at https://gis4dev.github.io  or repository form at https://github.com/GIS4DEV/GIS4DEV.github.io
 - In the repository Settings, Enable Features Issues, and under GitHub Pages ensure that the site is published with the main or master branch.
 Choose a Theme for the default site style.
 - Keeping in mind that this repository will be public, apply an appropriate license and do not include any copyright-protected materials in this repository.
+- Clone the repository to your local computer with [GitHub Desktop](https://docs.github.com/en/desktop) or a similar app
-- Author content in [Markdown .md documents](https://guides.github.com/features/mastering-markdown/), and sprinkle in HTML if you know it
+- Author content in [Markdown .md documents](https://guides.github.com/features/mastering-markdown/) using a coding text editor like Atom or Notepad++
+- Sprinkle in HTML if you know it, including any embed code for other apps
 - Set up barebones style for navigation (e.g. footer material with links back to main page) and ordering pages by file name, following Jekyll documentation
   - This could probably be achieved with the special `_posts` [directory in Jekyll](https://jekyllrb.com/docs/posts/#the-posts-folder) *I just stupidly tried this with an incorrect date format and abandoned it. will probably switch to posts so that the date of each lesson is clear*
 - You can link to class- or organization-restricted electronic resources (e.g. a course management system, organization-only Google Drive/Apps, Panopto videos, etc.).
 I suggest just noting that it is a class-only link on the page.
 For example, quizzes could be created in a course-only Google Form and linked or embedded from the page, allowing students access while blocking the public.
 Feel free to copy embed code right into your `markdown.md` documents.